 - an expanded permanent home for the Australian Music Vault

 - new flexible, adaptable and multipurpose facilities for Arts Centre Melbourne, Resident Companies, presenters, independent artists and the small-to-medium sector

 The arts encourages creativity, critical thinking and artistic expression.
 We will:

 - introduce expanded spaces for creative learning programs for students, artists, adults and families, doubling our capacity for schools engagement

 - increase annual participation numbers in arts learning programs, inspiring more minds of tomorrow.

 Diversity and inclusion enriches us all.
 A reimagined Arts Centre Melbourne will offer:

-Australian architecture practice HASSELL in association with US architects SO-IL were announced in February 2019 as the team to design the public realm: 18,000 square metres of new and renewed pedestrian space that better connects the precinct’s many cultural institutions.
+Australian architecture practice HASSELL in association with US architects SO-IL were announced in 2019 as the team to design the public realm: 18,000 square metres of new and renewed pedestrian space that better connects the precinct’s many cultural institutions.
 The design offers: